 Third, network, network, network.
 In my experience, the old saying, "It's not what you know, but who you know," is only half right.
 You certainly have to know something.
 You need to have earned an advanced degree and specialized in a subject or lived abroad in a country of interest.
 But at the same time, knowing people is vital.
 Many jobs in the "small town" of Washington DC come through professional relationships.
 Having someone further along in their career vouch for you is priceless, helping your resume rise to the top.
 It won't guarantee a job, but it increases the chances of an interview.
 Interning is a great way to get your foot in the door, even if you're not paid.
 You can build a professional network by staying in touch with your internship supervisors, asking your professors for help, and requesting informational interviews.

 -- Your first job won't be your last.
-Maybe it's not your dream, but use the experience to build the necessary skills to land your dream job (management, budgeting, networking, etc.).
+Maybe it's not perfect, but use the experience to build the necessary skills to land your dream job (management, budgeting, networking, etc.).

 -- Get a security clearance.
 These are priceless.
 A Secret level clearance lasts 10 years, and a Top Secret lasts five.
 Again, this can separate you from the pack.

--- Help others along the way.
-Lend a hand to those behind you on their career path.
+-- Help others along the way, and lend a hand to those behind you on their career path.

 Good places to look for jobs:

-Peace Corps — if you join the Peace Corps, you're demonstrating your toughness and your dedication
+Peace Corps — Joining the Peace Corps demonstrates toughness and exceptional dedication.